deepnetworkgmbh/deepnetworkgmbh.github.io/our-services.md

                             </div>
                             <br /><br />
                             <h2>Services</h2>
                             The backbone of all successful apps is high quality services.
-Services, also can stand on their own to enable 3rd party scenarios.
+Services can also stand on their own to enable 3rd party scenarios.
 We can build fast and performant, highly reliable, and secure services available through any online platform.<br />
                             <h3>Distributed Systems</h3>
                             Highly scalable and reliable distributed systems for your services.
                             <ul>
                                 <li>Microservices built on Kubernetes, the de facto orchestration solution.</li>
                                 <li>Most advanced operations & management stack:</li>
                                 <ul>
-                                    <li>Logging pipeline for ease of debugging, rela time issue investigation via EFK stack.</li>
+                                    <li>Logging pipeline for ease of debugging, real time issue investigation via EFK stack.</li>
                                     <li>Monitoring and alerting solution to increase uptime, detect issues early on via Prometheus & Grafana.</li>
                                     <li>Tracing and network level monitoring for in depth understanding of data flow via Jaeger & istio</li>
                                 </ul>